mrkkrp/mrkkrp.github.io/posts/latest-additions-to-megaparsec.md

   it "signals correct parse error" $
     prs eol "\r" `shouldFailWith` err posI
-      (utok '\r' <> elabel "end of line") context "when stream does not begin with newline or CSRF sequence" $ it "signals correct parse error" $
+      (utok '\r' <> elabel "end of line") context "when stream does not begin with newline or CRLF sequence" $ it "signals correct parse error" $
     property $ \ch s -> (ch `notElem` "\r\n") ==> do
       let s' = ch : s